 Patients will be provided a consent form (See sample- your malpractice carrier may also have one that you can use).

 Patients rinse with a solution of 1-1.5% hydrogen peroxide for 1 minute prior to exams and procedures (or other appropriate rinses. please evaluate your product or effectiveness against COVID).
+CDC Guidance does not align with this recommendation.

 Social distancing and other infection prevention measures

 Make sure chairs are spaced in reception areas to allow social distancing (6 feet apart) and wipe down with disinfectant in between patients.

+Patient volume: Determine the maximum number of patients who can safely receive care at the same time in the dental facility, based on the number of rooms, the layout of the facility, and the time needed to clean and disinfect patient operatories.

 Make attempts to stagger appointments so that patients aren’t checking in and checking out at the same time.